mtseng15/digitallogic/README.md

 - [ ] Error handling...beacuse it's a good thing and so far non-existant :)

 ## Contribution
 Please feel free to submit pull requests!
-Contributions are more than welcome as longs as they follow the goals of this project.
+Contributions are more than welcome as long as they follow the goals of this project.

 ## License